 2. Chicken Coop & Run Plans | 4 - 10 Chickens

-The hen house plans include detailed instructions on how to construct the coop, a complete materials list, step-by-step assembly instructions and diagrams to guide you through the process.
+The hen house plans or chicken coop plan includes detailed instructions on how to construct the coop, a complete materials list, step-by-step assembly instructions and diagrams to guide you through the process.
 The plans also include a video tutorial to make the building process even easier, which is nice!

 According to the seller, the chicken coop is designed to be easy to build and is suitable for those with basic carpentry skills.